-As you may know, the Duramax-powered Chevrolet and GMC trucks aren’t equipped with lift pumps.
-These 6.6-Liter Duramax engines rely on an internal gear pump to draw the fuel up to the fueling components.
+As you may know, the Duramax-powered Chevrolet and GMC trucks aren’t equipped with a lift pump.
+These 6.6-liter engines rely on an internal gear pump to draw the fuel up to the fueling components.
 The CP3 and Cp4 pumps rely on a steady supply of fuel to lubricate the internal bearings.
-Because of the lack of fuel pressure support, when the fuel supply runs out or cavitates, they will fail.
+Because of the lack of fuel pressure support, when the fuel supply runs out or cavitates, the CP pumps will eventually fail.
 If you haven’t priced one of those high-pressure pumps lately, sit down before you do.
 They are not cheap.

-BD Diesel Performance routinely comes out with something to help out every kind of truck regardless of the issue.
-Here, we check out their latest fix, the Venom Duramax Fuel Lift Pump.
+To help combat this possibility, BD Diesel Performance developed the Venom Duramax Fuel Lift Pump.
 The BD Lift Pump is built in-house and uses ball bearings to reduce the parasitic drag within the pump allowing the pump to operate efficiently and quietly.
 A fuel pressure regulating diaphragm is used to improve fuel pressure regulation, allowing for more consistent fuel pressure and maximizing flow.
 Also, a military-grade type III hard coating is applied to the pump body to maximize durability.

-BD’s Venom Lift Pump offers a drop-in solution that utilizes that ultra-quiet ball-bearing technology and with improved pressure regulation and efficiency that has enough fuel flow to support Stroker 900hp pumps.
-Rated at 165gpm, the Venom Lift Pump will support a single large CP3 or dual-fuel kits with stock high-pressure fuel pumps (HPFP).
+BD’s Venom Lift Pump offers a drop-in solution that utilizes that ultra-quiet ball-bearing technology and with improved pressure regulation and efficiency consistently delivers enough fuel flow to support 900 horsepower fuel pumps.
+Rated at 165 gpm, the Venom Lift Pump will support a single large CP3 or dual-fuel kits with stock high-pressure fuel pumps (HPFP).

-With that being said, we had a donor truck local to me that features a pile of aftermarket parts with even more on the to-do list soon.
-Since more power is on its way, having a lift pump to keep up with the high-fuel demand was a must.
+With that said, we knew of a local truck that could really benefit from a Venom pump.
+The truck features a pile of aftermarket parts with even more on the to-do list soon.
+Since more power is on its way, having a lift pump to keep up with the high fuel demand was a must.
 This was a perfect opportunity to see if the new Venom Lift Pump BD now offers was worth it.

 What Is Included?